beardicus/line-us/README.md

 }
 ```

 It will always have all three coordinates, even if the command that triggered the event provided only one or two.
-The coordinates emitted will by the machine's position _when it finishes executing the current command_.
+The coordinates emitted will be the machine's position _when it finishes executing the current command_.
 It is not the machine's immediate position.

 ## TODO

-[ ] Better error handling
+[x] Better error handling
+[x] Validate inputs
+[x] Tests
-[ ] Validate inputs
+[ ] Functional tests
-[ ] Tests
+[ ] Fix browser tests
 [ ] Emit simple progress updates using queue size / total
 [ ] Emit smarter progress updates with time estimates